This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

-Learn how to make challah bread with this easy step-by-step tutorial.
+Learn how to make challah bread recipes with this easy step-by-step tutorial.
 Make 3, 4, and 6 strands of braided challah in a simple and easy method.
 Be sure to check out the recipe video for 6 strands of braided challah.

 Challah is a special bread of Jewish origin.
 Typically, challah is served at ceremonial occasions such as Shabbat, Rosh Hashanah, and major Jewish holidays (other than Passover).